algoim/algoim.github.io/index.md

     - If `dim == N`, compute a **curved surface quadrature scheme**, whose domain is implicitly defined by `{phi == 0}` intersected with `xrange`.
     - If `0 <= dim && dim < N`, compute a **flat surface quadrature schme** for one of the sides of the hyperrectangle, i.e., `{phi < 0}` intersected with `xrange` intersected with the side `{x(dim) == xrange(side)(dim)`.
 - `side` is used only when `0 <= dim && dim < N` and specifies which side, either `side == 0` or `side == 1` for the "left" or "right", respectively.
-- `qo` specifies the degree of the underlying one-dimensional Gaussian quadrature scheme, e.g., `qo = 4` in the figure above.
+- `qo` specifies the degree of the underlying one-dimensional Gaussian quadrature scheme, e.g., `qo = 4` in the figure above. `qo` must satisfy `1 <= qo && qo <= 10`.

-main driver
+The output of `quadGen` is an `Algoim::QuadratureRule<N>` object.
+This object is essentially a `std::vector` listing the set of quadrature points (as `blitz::TinyVector<Real,N>`) and their associated weights.
+A `QuadratureRule` object is also a function object -- its associated `operator()(const F& f)` can be applied to any user-specified function to compute the result of applying the quadrature rule to a functional.

-templated on function object that implements operator and grad, both templated on type to do interval arithmetic
+**Requirements on `phi`.** As mentioned above, the `phi` function object must be able to be applied to arguments of type `blitz::TinyVector<Algoim::Interval<N>,N>`.
+Here, `Algoim::Interval<N>` is a special type whose purpose is to calculate a first-order Taylor series with bounded remainder, and shares concepts in common with _automatic differentiation_. `Interval<N>` implements `operator+`, `operator*`, `operator/`, etc., and can be used in a variety of ways, most commonly in evaluating polynomial expressions.
+Common unary operators are also implemented, e.g., `sin(Interval<N>)`.
+However, one cannot straightforwardly apply `Interval<N>` arithmetic to max or min statements, if conditions, and so forth.
+This relates to the fact that it is very difficult and subtle to compute quadrature schemes for shapes which have corners, holes, or cusps, etc. In using Algoim quadrature schemes for the first time, it is recommended they be applied to smooth level set functions, made out of polynomial expressions and common smooth functions like `sin`, `exp`, etc.

 ### Examples